Weymouth and Portland Borough Council elections

 Weymouth and Portland Borough Council in Dorset, England existed from 1974 to 2019.
 One-third of the council was elected each year, followed by one year where there was an election to Dorset County Council instead.
 The council was abolished and subsumed into Dorset Council in 2019.

 Political control

 The first elections to the council were held in 1973, initially operating as a shadow authority prior to the district coming into effect the following year.
 From 1973 until its abolition in 2019 political control of the council was held by the following parties:

 Leadership

 The role of mayor was largely ceremonial at Weymouth and Portland Borough Council.
-Political leadership was instead provided by the chair of the management committee, sometimes referred to as the leader of the council.
-The leaders from 2002 until the council's abolition in 2019 were:
+Until 2016, the council did not formally appoint a leader of the council.
+Instead, the chair of the management committee represented the council alongside leaders from other councils, and was frequently called the leader in media coverage.
+In 2016 the chair of the management committee was given the additional title of leader of the council.
+The chairs of the management committee from 2002 until the council's abolition in 2019 were: